Ajamillion/receptive/README.md

     - Gemini hiccups are caught and logged—if the model call fails the stream keeps running and the UI receives a friendly placeholder instead of an exception.
   - `POST /bookings` that takes the receptionist’s booking form submission, creates a Google Calendar event, and writes the result back to Firebase.
   - Sanitized activity logging (`calls/{CallSid}/activity`) covering call start/completion, first AI summary, booking results, and free-tier guard events so the dashboard timeline stays up to date.
+  - Captures caller metadata (caller number, the forwarding leg, and recognized Twilio custom parameters) and writes it to Firebase so the dashboard instantly shows who is on the line and can pre-fill booking forms.
 - Environment variables (copy [`backend/.env.example`](backend/.env.example)):

   | Key | Purpose |